Warm. Grounded. Self-Aware. And Subtly Therapeutic.

-Welcome to KMV Therapy and Consulting.
-I’m Kelsey McVey—a Licensed Clinical Social Worker and Anxiety & OCD Specialist—and I’m so glad you’re here.
+Welcome to KMV Therapy and Consulting, PLLC.
+I’m Kelsey McVey—a Licensed Clinical Social Worker, Anxiety & OCD Specialist, and Recovering High-Achiever — I’m really glad you found me!

-You don’t have to keep carrying it all alone.
-This is your space to finally set it down, breathe, and begin moving toward a future that feels lighter, freer, and aligned with the life you truly want.
+You do not have to carry all of this on your own.
+This is your space to set things down, regain your footing, and move toward a future that feels freer, more balanced, and aligned with the life you want.

 About Me